|

 The Turners kept a packet of arsenic in an unlocked drawer in the office, to

-control the mice that infested it, which the court was told was clearly
+control the mice that infested that room, which the court was told was clearly

 labelled as poison.
 It was determined by

-court that he had asked her whether she suspected there was anything in the
+had asked her whether she suspected there was anything in the flour.
+She said

-flour.
-She said she had made a beef steak pie that day with the same flour that
+she had made a beef steak pie that day with the same flour that she had made

 The next person to give evidence was Mr. John Marshall, the surgeon who